-JMK Engineering Inc. has 10 years experience working internationally with successful projects in:
+JMK Engineering Inc. has over 10 years experience working internationally with successful projects in:

 JMK Engineering has the expertise to help you through all stages of your project cycle:

 Our focus is on helping you place a box around complex project objectives, to be able to source the experts in the specific fields, and manage the tasks to ensure that you receive the highest value project upon completion, satisfying all stakeholders involved in the project.

 From a single building power system analysis to a multi-million dollar whole power plant hydro projects, JMK Engineering has worked on projects varying in size and complexity.

 Quality Assurance for any project starts very early in the process.
 The first step is to establish the goals and values for the project, which will hold the weight of the rest of the project management and engineering process through all decision-making.

 Some of the questions that will be answered at this stage are: